fluidly/python-shared/README.md

 nox -s setup
 ```

+**Note:** If you get a `command not found: nox` error, it's likely that you're installing packages into your system version of python, which you shouldn't do (you can confirm this by running `which python`).
+See [configuring pyenv](#set-up-pyenv) below if you wish to use pyenv.

 The usual commands for linting and testing are provided (see `noxfile.py` or run `nox -l`).

 ## Local workflow